gloriadasilva/Starlight-Astro-Docs/src/content/docs/essentials/computed-properties.md

   ## Computed Caching vs. Methods​

-  You may have noticed we can achieve the same result by invoking a method in the expression:
+  It is possible to achieve the same result by invoking a method in the expression:

   ``` html
     //template